OysterKing/Final-Year-Project/README.md

 22/10/15:
 Wrote a small translator class.
 At the moment it just extracts the last part of an ip address and prints it.
 Also added return statements to fucntions in pcapReader.

+Updated the translator class so it now writes to an XML file that netanim can run.
+It writes a line for each packet.
+I need to figure out how to time each of the packets so the animation runs correctly.